-Proof.
-The algorithm performs a binary search on the period K in order to minimize it.
-We also perform a loop on the number of processors q implied in the optimal solution, with $1 \le q \le p$.
-The q fastest processors are selected and ordered by increasing speed.
-We renumber them $P_1, ..., P_q$, with $s_1 \le s_2 ... \le s_q$.
+Proof The algorithm performs a binary search on the period K in order to minimize it.
+We also perform a loop on the number of processors q implied in the optimal solu-

 Finally, we solve a dynamic programming algorithm.
 The stages are all identical (homogeneous pipeline), with a workload w, and since there is an optimal solution composed of intervals of processors replicating intervals of stages, we need to form the intervals and decide how many stages they compute.
-W(1,q) denotes the number of stages assigned to processors $P_1, ..., P_q$.
+N(i, j) denotes the number of stages assigned to processors $P_i, \ldots, P_j$ .